ygt-mikekchar/react-maybe-matchers/src/monad.md

 However, I mentioned some rules previously.
 One of the rules is that the functions that work on monads have to return monads.
 We need a simple way to construct a monad from a value.
-You may be excused for thinking that the constructor is a perfectly simply wat to construct objects, but it has a small problem.
+You may be excused for thinking that the constructor is a perfectly simply way to construct objects, but it has a small problem.
 If we make a subclass of this class, it might be difficult to know what the name of the constructor is.
 For this (and other historical reasons), we will create a helper